 “We created Encased to not only be a totally entertaining game but one that would provoke some thoughts in players too.
 From moral choices to problem-solving, we wanted the player to use their imagination to play their avatar in whichever way they wanted,” said Viacheslav Kozikhin, Creative Director at Dark Crystal Games.

 Check out the Encased PC Preview on our site.
-Encased, which will be a digital PC release on Steam, Epic, and GOG, is currently in early access where users can experience all the first act and part of the second.
-Check out Encased Official Website for more details.
+Encased, a digital PC release on Steam, Epic, and GOG, is currently in early access, where users can experience all the first act and part of the second.
+Check out the Encased Official Website for more details.